Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Now that the area of the nodes is dealt with, we will map the size of the files to the depth of the half-cylinders.
 We will apply the same resizing algorithm as before, only this time the width and height settings will remain unchanged, whereas the resizing will occur on the depth value.
 We will also change the scale, making it from 1 to 20.
 This should help highlight the diversity in file sizes.
 Here are the settings:

 .. image:: _images/tutorial01_08b.png
-	:width: 200
+	:align: center

-In order to observe the newly-applied algorithm, we will take advantage of the possibilities offered by the *Node Link Diagram view* (explained in detail in the *Navigate in graph* tooltip).
+In order to observe the result of the previously applied algorithm, we will do a X-Y rotation using the current *Navigate in graph* interactor (see `Toolbar <workspace.html#toolbar>`_ for more details).
 And there we have it, a visual representation of the Tulip directory.

 .. image:: _images/tutorial01_09b.png